Back to home

 Key Points

-The clash drew 3,269 fans and pitted two relegation contenders, with Breogán holding two more wins entering the game.
-MoraBanc arrived shorthanded: Xavier Castañeda sidelined for 12 weeks with a knee injury from the Real Madrid match, Artem Pons out, Rafa Luz limited after weeks away, and Aaron Ganal managing physical issues.
+Both sides entered desperate for points in the relegation fight, with Breogán holding a slight edge from two more wins.
+MoraBanc arrived short-handed: Xavier Castañeda sidelined for three months with a knee injury from the Real Madrid clash, Artem Pons out, Rafa Luz limited off the bench after weeks away, and Aaron Ganal dealing with issues.
 Shannon Evans shouldered primary point guard duties.

-Breogán seized an early edge, hitting 12-19 behind Russell and Brankovic amid MoraBanc's seven turnovers in six minutes, prompting a Joan Plaza timeout.
-The hosts rallied to tie at 25-25 after 10 minutes, then dominated the second quarter.
-Aaron Best fired 13 points including back-to-back threes, Evans directed traffic, and an unsportsmanlike foul on him—after a reviewed leg trip by Mavra—pushed the halftime lead to 56-44.
+Breogán seized an early 12-19 lead amid MoraBanc's seven turnovers in the opening six minutes, powered by Russell and Brankovic, prompting a quick Joan Plaza timeout.
+The hosts rallied to tie it at 25-25 after the first quarter, then pulled ahead in the second on Aaron Best's back-to-back threes and Evans' orchestration.
+An unsportsmanlike foul on Sakho helped forge a 56-44 halftime bulge—the game's peak margin of +12.

 Share the article via